 Sharing sparingly used tools between neighbors helps reduce energy waste at home.
 This strategy can also help you save space and a significant amount of money.
 Remember to return the favor when they come knocking.

 It’s easy to get lost in your favorite department store.
 You come in for dish detergent and you leave with two pairs of shoes, a new rug and an enormous bag of trail mix, but no detergent.
 It’s best to limit these kinds of events and stick to the plan of buying what you need.
 Then you won’t have to worry about clutter and pitching items you never used.

 How to Reduce Waste at Home and at Work

 Now that you know how to reduce waste home, it doesn’t have to end there.
-Check out our infographic to see how you can reduce waste at work.
+You can also reduce waste at work, in the office, and beyond.
 Also, drop a comment below to share your own success stories in reducing waste at home, work or anywhere else.